Tokenization for Molecular Foundation Models: Discussion

-Ultimately, molecular foundation models must deliver reliable and accurate predictions across the entire molecular design space.
-Current, chemistry language models\cite{CGRChemBERTaLargeScaleSelfSupervised2020,RBC+LargescaleChemicalLanguage2022,SLG+MolecularTransformerModel2019,BAVPMolGPTMolecularGeneration2022,SKReactionT5LargescalePretrained2023,SPV+MappingSpaceChemical2021} employ tokenizers that inadvertently mask out entire atoms, triggering a potentially significant loss of information (\cref{fig:unknown_log_odds}).
-This risk is not purely theoretical, cisplatin (\cref{fig:example_tokenization}) is an effective chemotherapy drug, but it's isomer is not\cite{GhoCisplatinFirstMetal2019}.
-Omitting the chiral marker both implies a tetrahedral, instead of square planar, geometry, and eliminates medical relevant stereochemistry.
-More broadly, coordination complexes, including cis-\ce{[CoCl2(en)2]^+} and trans-\ce{[CoCl2(en)2]^-} complexes that lead the development of coordination chemistry\cite{KauWernerCentennial1967}.
-Bracketed atoms are found in the SMILES encodings for Vitamin B12, Tricalcium Sillicate (component of cement), Amoxicillin (antibiotic), Diammonium Phosphate (fertilizer)\, Vaska's Complex (homogenous catalyst)\cite{VDCarbonylHydridoCarbonylComplexes1961}, 18F-Flurodeoxyglucose (radiotracer used for cancer detection)\cite{SKHandbookRadiopharmaceuticalsMethodology2020}.
-A foundation model for chemistry must encode the entire breath of chemical space or risk obscuring critical features.
+A foundation model for chemistry must encode the entire breadth of chemical space or risk obscuring critical features.
 Mitigating this risk demands transitioning to tokenizers capable of encoding the entirety of chemical space.
-Both smirk and numerous other open-vocabulary tokenizers\cite{LOG+RoBERTaRobustlyOptimized2019,DJP+LlamaHerdModels2024,OAA+GPT4TechnicalReport2024,GMH+GemmaOpenModels2024} meet this threshold, are permissively licensed and well documented.
+Smirk -- and numerous other open-vocabulary tokenizers\cite{LOG+RoBERTaRobustlyOptimized2019,DJP+Llama3Herd2024,OAA+GPT4TechnicalReport2024,GMH+GemmaOpenModels2024} -- meet this threshold, are permissively licensed and well documented.
 The impact on model performance appears negligible, with clear advantages to robustness and interpretability.